ejriffer/Data-410-Final-Project/README.md

 ### Classification Methods

-For this project I chose to use four classification models to see if one performed better than the others.
+For this project I chose to compare four classification models.
 The models I chose were Logistic Regression, Decision Tree, Random Forest, and K-Nearest Neighbors.

 **Logistic Regression**

 Logistic regression is a classification algorithm that determines the probability of one event out of two options.
 It is a linear regression model but the final output of the model is transformed by a logistic/sigmoid function which maps the output variable between 0 and 1.
 These values are the probability of each input variable belonging to one or the other group.
-For this project I used hard classifications, or assigning the variable to the group (either 0/loss or 1/win) that it sayd it is more likely to be in.
+For this project I used hard classifications, or assigning the variable to the group (either 0/loss or 1/win) that the classification said it was more likely to be in.

 **Decision Tree Classifier**